LightForm-group/KWN-deformation/README.md

 ## Running the Model

-1. Fill or modify the "input.yaml" file with input corresponding to the model described in ref.
+1. Create, or modify an existing, `namelist.input` file with input corresponding to the model described in ref.
 [3].
-2. Put the "input.yaml" file in a folder (e.g. "test_folder_name")
+Information on the settings for the namelist is given in the `README_namelist.txt` help file.
+2. Create your simulation folder (given as `testfolder` in the namelist file), and create an `output` folder within that folder.
-3. Run `./run_kwn.sh test_folder_name` in a terminal.
+3. Run `KWN-deform` in a terminal.
-4. The outputs are written in textfiles and can be visualised using the attached Jupyter notebooks.
+4. The outputs are written in textfiles within the output folder defined above, and example Jupyter notebooks containing code for visualising these are included in the `tests` folders.

-Some examples of input files and jupyer notebooks can be found in the "test_n" directories, with n the number of the test:
+Some examples of input files and jupyer notebooks can be found in the `tests` directory:
+- `tests/test_1`:
  - with deformation in a ternary alloy (Al-Zn-Mg) containing an initial distribution
-  - test_1
+- `tests/test_2`:
-- without deformation in a binary alloy with no initial distribution
-  - for a Cu-Co binary alloy (reproduces result of ref [7]).
+ - without deformation in a binary alloy with no initial distribution, for a Cu-Co binary alloy (reproduces result of ref [7]).

+Short copies of these examples (`test_1a` and `test_2a`) can be run using the `run_basic_test.sh` script within the `tests` directory.

 ## Authors